The 2021 Norwegian Parliamentary Election

 The plot shows weekly levels of support in the form of predicted parliamentary seats.

-If an election had been held today, the Conservative Party (H) would be predicted to be the largest party in parliament, with 48 seats, ahead of the Labor Party (Ap), at 42 seats.
-The Centre Party (Sp) would be predicted to gain the most seats, adding 18 compared to the last election.
-The Labor Party (Ap) would be predicted to lose the most, obtaining 7 fewer seats.
+The Labor Party (Ap) is predicted to be the largest party in parliament, with 43 to 50 seats, ahead of the Conservative Party (H), at 30 to 38 seats.
+The Centre Party (Sp) may gain the most seats, adding 2 to 11 compared to the last election.
+The Conservative Party (H) may lose the most, obtaining 7 to 15 fewer seats.

 How is party support geographically distributed?

-Rogaland is the most Right-leaning district in Norway, with a 53.8% predicted vote share for the blue block at the next election.
-Nord-Trøndelag is estimated to be the most Left-leaning, with a 27% predicted vote share for the blue block.
+Vest-Agder may prove to be the most Right-leaning district in Norway, with a 45.8 to 52.6% predicted vote share for the conservative block at the election.
+Nord-Trøndelag could prove the most Left-leaning, with a 22.3 to 26% predicted vote share for the conservative block.

 How do the polls look?